Self-Proclaimed World’s Leading Software Company Axact Sells Fakes Degrees Online

 It’s still unclear if Axact will take any action against New York Times and Declan Walsh.
 Seasoned analysis are predicting that the story is going to affect the launch of BOL Network.

-By Postober Staff
+Postober Staff https://postober.com

 Postober Staff brings you interesting and viral stories from a wide range of industries from the English speaking world.